Myzino/PythonCalculator/README.md

 # PythonCalculator
-A simple GUI Python Calculator using the tkinter&math library
+A simple GUI Python Calculator using the tkinter library and math library for trigo function

 ## Features:
 - Resizable